 Speeches must be directed to the motion under discussion or to a personal explanation or point of procedure.
-Subject to Rule 12.4, no No speech (including those to move motions) other than the statement by the Leader on the State of the District and the Leader's presentation of the budget may exceed five minutes except with the consent of the Council.
+No speech (including those to move motions) shall exceed three minutes except with the consent of the Council.
+This does not apply to the statement by the Leader on the State of the District and the Leader's presentation of the budget.